AerCap (NYSE:AER) Issues FY24 Earnings Guidance

 AerCap (NYSE:AER – Get Free Report) issued an update on its FY24 earnings guidance on Wednesday morning.
-The company provided earnings per share (EPS) guidance of ~$9.20 for the period, compared to the consensus estimate of $9.75.
+The company provided EPS guidance of ~$9.20 for the period, compared to the consensus EPS estimate of $9.75.
 AerCap also updated its FY 2024 guidance to 9.200-9.200 EPS.

 Analyst Upgrades and Downgrades